FREE WEBINAR: Reviewing Tender Documents – Ask The Experts Q&A

 Those shortlisted will receive an invitation to tender and are allowed to bid for the contract.

 This type of procedure is generally used if a high volume of bidders is expected.
-For details of other types of tender and procurement procedures, please see our blog ‘What is a public sector tender?’.
+For details of other types of tender and procurement procedures, please see our blog ‘What is a tender?’.

 All contract notices will provide details of what the tender submission process is.